 - Cancel cancellation insurance and travel insurance & other subscriptions (sports, magazines, etc).

 - “Going out at home.”
-For example, I didn’t go out anymore, remember?
-We went shopping cheaper, I didn’t buy any clothes for a year … and you know, I really didn’t need it all.
-During the evenings with friends at home, I could immediately look inside their wardrobe and see what I could borrow.
-Super handy evenings!
+For example, I didn’t go out, remember?
+We went shopping for less money, and I didn’t buy any clothes for a year… and you know, I didn’t need it all.
+When I was with friends at home in the evenings, I could immediately look into their wardrobe and see what I could borrow.
+A super handy and fun evening!

 - Comparing the energy suppliers and health costs every year.
 It is offered enormously and is certainly worthwhile and saved!

 7. Find a sidekick job

 - See where your talents lie and respond to them!
 Can you play the guitar well?
 Go teach!
 Are you handy?
 Sign up as a handyman/woman.
 Just do it and make extra money!
 I did that by giving Zumba lessons and giving extra attention.
 Easy earnings!

 - Set yourself a viable goal with a reasonable timeline.
 Go for it and work on your dreams, go on that dream trip or buy that piece of art or just keep on saving and ensure a mortgage-free existence!
 Whatever, what you find important.
 You don’t have to be afraid of failing, but you have to be in exactly the same place next year as today.

 For me, it has become a way of life.
 I no longer feel the urgency to buy things.
 Let me say: I don’t need it anymore.
 Black Friday was a non-buying day for me (just out of opposition), but I will also organize these upcoming holidays as purely as possible.
 I love buying presents, don’t get me wrong.
 But it can all be a little less and more conscious.
 We prefer to do something fun together, enjoy the time together.
 Having experiences together has become the most important thing.